 So other than the marvel of figuring out that you can roast bananas, these cupcakes are sweet and filled with delicious salted caramel that are sure to delight everyone in your household.
 Not serving a crowd?
 These cupcakes freeze really well and can be defrosted one by one for easy snacking — no need to put frosting on and they almost become a muffin. ha!

 I hope you are staying safe, staying healthy and staying occupied.
+These Roasted Banana Cupcakes with Salted Caramel Cream Cheese Frosting will definitely keep you occupied.
 See you next time.